NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_day1.rst

 .. note::

-	Day 1 is designed to bring those new to python up to basic coding skills.  :red:`If you've already done coding in python`, most of the material will look very familiar to you.
+	Day 1 is designed to bring those new to python up to :green:`basic coding skills`.

+	:red:`If you've already done
+	coding in python`, most of the material will look very familiar to you.
 We still ask you to actively participate and help others learn quicker by facilitating small group discussions in which you can share your insight.